xGrewaIx/NHL-Trends/README.md

 # NHL-Trends

-## Information about what this repository
+## Information about this repository

 This repository showcases my ongoing work in the analysis of how ice hockey has evolved since data has been tracked (2008-2009).
 Later on I will dive into each Stanley Cup winning team and try to find common attributes amongst Stanley Cup winning teams